Dani Hernández: Tenerife

 On 15 January 2015, free agent Hernández joined second-tier CD Tenerife on a short-term deal.
 In May 2018, he became the club's third goalkeeper with the most matches in Spanish competitions, at 138.

 Hernández subsequently played second-fiddle to Juan Soriano.

 Fuenlabrada

 On 14 July 2022, the 36-year-old Hernández signed a two-year contract with CF Fuenlabrada, recently relegated to the Primera Federación.

 International career

 Hernández made his debut for Venezuela on 7 September 2010, in a 1–0 friendly win with Ecuador.
 As a backup, he was part of the squad that appeared at the 2011 Copa América in Argentina.

 Personal life

-Hernández's older brother, Jonay, is a former footballer.
+Hernández's older brother, Jonay, was also a footballer.
 A defender, he too spent most of his professional career in Spain, also appearing for the Venezuela national team.